Zero paid placements. No brand can pay to rank higher on Simscanner.

 Which networks should I check for coverage in Taiwan?

 The three operators are Chunghwa Telecom, Taiwan Mobile and Far EasTone.
 Under the 2023 merger conditions, the two merged carriers must reach 99 percent 4G and 98 percent 5G coverage by 2027, with rural 5G at 95 percent.
 Signal is strongest along the urbanised west coast around Taipei, Taichung and Kaohsiung and thinner in the mountainous interior.
-We do not publish verified coverage percentages, so treat any current coverage figure not cited here as pending verification.
+We do not publish verified coverage percentages, so treat any current coverage figure not cited here as a modelled estimate.

 Can I use a Taiwan eSIM in Japan or other countries?